ddprrt/ddprrt.github.io/_posts/2017-06-27-grid-concepts.md

 ---
 One of the great things about Microsoft Edge is that as a developer, you always know what to expect from an upcoming version.
 Communication is key!
 The [platform status page](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/) gives you a by feature list of the current development status, and the [Edge user voice](https://wpdev.uservoice.com/forums/257854-microsoft-edge-developer/suggestions/6514853-update-css-grid) allows you to actively influence the developers' backlog!

 I used this privilege to cast my three votes to the "Update CSS Grid" feature request.
 [IE 10 was one of the first browsers to implement the CSS Grid specification](https://channel9.msdn.com/Events/Build/2012/3-114).
-This specification comes from a time where Microsoft pushed the web plattform hard to be a fully competitive platform for app development.
-And for that, it needed a proper layouting mechanism.
+This specification comes from a time where Microsoft pushed the web platform hard to be a fully competitive platform for app development.
+And for that, it needed a proper layout mechanism.
 Hello, grid layouts!
 The original spec was pretty early and has been improved over the years.
 The new specification has reached candidate recommendation and has been since implement in … well, all major desktop browsers!
 The only one missing was Edge, until last week, when I got a notification from the Microsoft Edge Developer User Voice:

 ![Grid landed in Edge preview](/wp-content/uploads/grid/grid0.png)